hmic/blame/README.md

 ```

 ## Routing
+Has been fixed in the core in the meantime - just works right now!
+~~
 This is work in progress, but you can have routing working, for use with baked views,
 (works only for the default configuration for now) by adding this to your app's
 `config/routes.php` directly defore the `$routes->fallbacks();` and commenting that out,